 It is my sincere hope that you enjoy the remainder of your summer break alongside family and friends.
-I’m looking forward to “my babies” returning in August.
-We will host our annual VPK/Head Start Orientation and K-5 Meet and Greet events on Tuesday, August 14th from 9-10:00 AM.
-The first day of school for scholars is Wednesday, August 15th.
-Student hours will remain 8:00 AM to 3:00 PM for all Kindergarten through 5th grade scholars and 8:00 AM to 2:00 PM for all pre-k scholars.
+I’m looking forward to our Eagles returning to The Nest.
+We will host our annual Head Start Orientation and K-5 Meet and Greet events on Tuesday, August 13th from 9-10:00 AM.
+The first day of school for scholars is Wednesday, August 14th.
+As stated previously, our school hours have changed.
+All students, PreK-5th Grade will be from 8:15 AM-2:15 PM.
 Breakfast is free for all scholars and is served beginning at 7:15 AM.
-Scholars must be in the breakfast line no later than 7:45 AM in order to have enough time to eat and be in class on time.
-Scholars arriving after 7:45 AM will be offered a cold breakfast option that can be enjoyed in the classroom.
+Scholars must be in the breakfast line no later than 7:55 AM in order to have enough time to eat and be in class on time.
+Scholars arriving after 7:55 AM will be offered a cold breakfast option that can be enjoyed in the classroom.
 For safety and security reasons, parents are not allowed in the cafeteria; however, will be allowed to walk their children to the cafeteria doors for the first week of school.
-“Independence Day” for scholars will be Monday, August 20th.
+“Independence Day” for scholars will be Monday, August 19th.
 On this day, parents must refrain from walking their children down the sidewalk leading to the cafeteria.
 It is essential for their development that children build and exercise their independence.
 Rest assured that adequate supervision is provided down the walkway to ensure scholars reach the cafeteria safely.

 Finally, last school year, we transformed our school logo and motto as we continue to build an exceptional reputation within the City of Fort Lauderdale and Broward County Public Schools as an institution of academic excellence.
 T-shirts with our new school logo and motto are for sale in the front office.
 You are encouraged to pre-order!
 Shirts are $10 each or 2 for $15.
 We also order adult sizes so you can rep our school in the community!

 As always, if you have any questions, concerns, or just want to chat, do not hesitate to reach out to me.
 You can call me at 754-323-7906.
-You can also reach me via email at email@example.com.
+You can also reach me via email by clicking here.
 Don’t forget to follow me on Twitter @WHEPrincipal as well as Westwood Heights Elementary @WHElementary for the latest news about our school.